Sukuk: Challenges

 There have been at least two cases of companies seeking to restructure their debt (i.e. pay creditors less), claiming that debt they had issued was not in compliance with sharia.
-In a 2009 court filing Investment Dar, a Kuwaiti company claimed a transaction "was taking deposits at interest".
+In a 2009 court filing Investment Dar, a Kuwaiti company, claimed a transaction "was taking deposits at interest".

-In June 2017, an independent gas company (Dana Gas PJSC) declared two of its sukuk – with a total worth of $700 million – no longer sharia compliant, and offered to exchange the sukuk with a new one which would pay "less than half of the current profit rates and without a conversion feature".
-The Sukuk were issued in 2013 and due to mature on 30 October 2017.
+In June 2017, the independent gas company Dana Gas PJSC declared two of its sukuk—with a total worth of $700 million—no longer sharia compliant, and offered to exchange the sukuk with new ones which would pay "less than half of the current profit rates and without a conversion feature".
+The sukuk were issued in 2013 and due to mature on 30 October 2017.
 Dana refused to make payments on them, alleging that "changes in Islamic finance over recent years have made the bonds unlawful in the UAE".
 A month earlier, Dana had announced plans to restructure the debt, stating it needed to "focus on short to medium-term cash preservation."

 Sukuk holders, represented by fund manager BlackRock and Deutsche Bank, have been arguing against Dana in a London High Court.
 In October 2017, a court in the emirate of Sharjah in the UAE—where Dana had filed for protection—postponed a ruling on the sukuk.
 The issue has been called "one of the greatest challenges that the Islamic finance industry has faced in recent times", but the idea that the case is "a blow to Islamic finance" has also been dismissed as "poppycock".

 Criticism and controversy

-Sukuk have been criticized as evading the restrictions on riba, and imitating conventional bonds.
+Sukuk have been criticized as evading the restrictions on riba and imitating conventional bonds.

-In February 2008, the AAOIFI's board of scholars, led by Sheik Muhammad Taqi Usmani, stated that as many as 85 percent of sukuk sold to date may not comply with all the precepts of Shariah.
-In a paper entitled "Sukuk and their Contemporary Applications" released in November 2007, Usmani identified the following three key structuring elements that differentiate Sukuk from conventional bonds:
+In February 2008, the AAOIFI's board of scholars, led by Sheik Taqi Usmani, stated that as many as 85 percent of sukuk sold to date may not comply with all the precepts of Shariah.
+In a paper entitled "Sukuk and their Contemporary Applications" released in November 2007, Usmani identified the following three key structuring elements that differentiate sukuk from conventional bonds: